bgianfo/rundown/README.md

 An implementation of run-down protection in rust.

-Run-down protection is useful when you are attempting to re-initialize or destroy a shared resource.
+Run-down protection is useful when to re-initialize or destroy a shared resource in a [SMP][smp-link] runtime environment.

 The pattern has two parts, a means to guarantee the resource is accessible and remains so for the during of it's usage.
 As well as way to make the resource inaccessible from a point going forward